triton-inference-server/model_analyzer/docs/cli.md

 ### Online Mode

 This is the default mode.
 When in this mode, Model Analyzer will operate to find the optimal model configuration for an online inference scenario.
 By default in online mode, the best model configuration will be the one that maximizes throughput.
-If a latency budget is specified to the [analyze subcommand](#subcommand-analyze) via `--latency-budget`, then the best model configuration will be the one with the highest throughput in the given budget.
+If a latency budget is specified to the [profile subcommand](#subcommand-profile) via `--latency-budget`, then the best model configuration will be the one with the highest throughput in the given budget.

 In online mode the analyze and report subcommands will generate summaries specific to online inference.
 See the example [online summary](../examples/online_summary.pdf) and [online detailed report](../examples/online_summary.pdf).

 ### Offline Mode

 The offline mode `--mode=offline` tells Model Analyzer to operate to find the optimal model configuration for an offline inference scenario.
 By default in offline mode, the best model configuration will be the one that maximizes throughput.
-A minimum throughput can be specified to the [analyze subcommand](#subcommand-analyze) via `--min-throughput` to ignore any configuration that does not exceed a minimum number of inferences per second.
+A minimum throughput can be specified to the [profile subcommand](#subcommand-profile) via `--min-throughput` to ignore any configuration that does not exceed a minimum number of inferences per second.

 In offline mode the analyze and report subcommands will generate reports specific to offline inference.
 See the example [offline summary](../examples/offline_summary.pdf) and